strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 ----

-Due to current constraints (refer to :ref:`SDOC_UG_LIMIT_WEB`), StrictDoc requires running a server through a command line interface in one window or OS process, and separately committing changes to documents using Git in another window or OS process.
+Due to current constraints (refer to :ref:`Limitations of web user interface <SDOC_UG_LIMIT_WEB>`), StrictDoc requires running a server through a command line interface in one window or OS process, and separately committing changes to documents using Git in another window or OS process.
 Deploying StrictDoc as a shared web server is impractical, as it still requires manual commits to SDoc files via the server's command line using Git.
 The future development plan for StrictDoc aims to enable its use as a standalone server application, which includes resolving the following security-related issues.

 What makes StrictDoc's web server unsafe: